IBM/storage-fusion/AI/quickstarts/fusion-gitops/docs/blogs/gitops-quickstart.md

 ## Conclusion

 The Fusion GitOps Quickstart transforms what used to be a multi-day configuration project into a quick automated deployment.
-By combining Red Hat OpenShift GitOps, HashiCorp Vault, and External Secrets Operator with production-ready defaults and comprehensive automation, it eliminates the complexity of GitOps platform setup.
+By combining GitOps, HashiCorp Vault, and External Secrets Operator with production-ready defaults and comprehensive automation, it eliminates the complexity of GitOps platform setup.

 **What you've accomplished:**
 - Deployed enterprise-grade GitOps platform in minutes